linuxacademy/content-python-for-database-and-reporting/setting_up_playground.md

 This will take a few minutes becuase it is downlaoding files and then compiling them for use on the Centos 7 server.
 Compilation is an expensive and time consuming process.

-Now check to see that the pyenv shell is using the corretc version of python and pip.
+Now check to see that the pyenv shell is using the correct version of python and pip.

 ``` bash
 pyenv exec python --version